As a graduate student, we know you're balancing teaching, research, mentoring, presenting, and writing with other demands of your time.

 – Understand the hiring timelines for your fields of interest.
 Employers may recruit as early as 9+ months before you graduate or hire within weeks of graduation.

-– Network with peers from both your undergraduate and graduate career, alumni and recruiters who visit UVA, conferences, and other events.
+– Network with peers from both your undergraduate and graduate careers, as well as alumni and recruiters who visit UVA.
+Attend conferences and other events.

 – Gain experience through internships, course or independent projects, or volunteering.